We may earn affiliate commissions for the recommended products. Learn more.

 Streaming

-With Surfshark, you can access a wide range of streaming services, from ESPN+ and NHL.TV to Netflix, Amazon Prime Video, and more.
+With Surfshark, you can access a wide range of streaming services, from ESPN+ to DAZN, Netflix, Amazon Prime Video, and more.
 What stood out to me was the Smart DNS feature, which lets you stream on devices that don’t support VPNs, like smart TVs or consoles.
 And the best part?
 You can connect unlimited devices at the same time, so the whole family can stream what they like without limitations.

 Server network

-Surfshark offers more than 600 servers across 25 US cities and 3 in Canada, making it simple to find a server that bypasses NHL blackouts in your area.
+Surfshark offers more than 600 servers across 24 US cities and 3 in Canada, making it simple to find a server that bypasses NHL blackouts in your area.
 I had no trouble finding a fast and reliable connection.
 While a few other VPNs offer more server locations, Surfshark’s network is big enough to cover everything you’ll need, especially for NHL games.

 Speed

 One of Surfshark’s strengths is its impressive speed retention.
-With the WireGuard protocol, it held about 86% of my normal internet speed, and I experienced no buffering or lag while watching NHL games.
+With the WireGuard protocol, it held about 81% of my normal internet speed, and I experienced no buffering or lag while watching NHL games.
 The video quality stayed sharp throughout.
 This kind of performance makes streaming smooth and enjoyable, and it’s one of the reasons Surfshark is a top contender for streaming sports.

 Pricing

-At just $1.99/month, Surfshark is one of the most budget-friendly VPNs available.
+At just $2.49/month, Surfshark is one of the most budget-friendly VPNs available.
 Plus, it offers a 7-day free trial and a 30-day money-back guarantee, so you can give it a shot without any financial risk.
 While it might not have all the bells and whistles of higher-end VPNs, the combination of price and performance makes it a fantastic deal.

 If you wish to know more, reading our Surfshark review is a good place to start.

-3. IPVanish – VPN for NHL with fast connections
+3. IPVanish – easy-to-use VPN for NHL

 IPVanish banner

-Servers/countries:2400 servers in 109 countries
+Servers/countries:3,400 servers in 112 countries

 Price:From $2.19/month

-With 17 different server locations in the US, IPVanish proves to be a worthy VPN for bypassing NHL blackouts.
+With 22 different server locations in the US, IPVanish proves to be a worthy VPN for bypassing NHL blackouts.
 Excellent security and lightning-fast connection speeds also make it an attractive option.

 ESPN Plus with IPVanish VPN